Advertiser disclosure

 Other ways to go to college for free

 Full-ride scholarships are an amazing opportunity to improve college accessibility and remove any financial stressors for your education.
-However, they are extremely rare.
-In fact, only 0.2 percent of students received more than $25,000 per year in scholarships in 2014.
-But don’t fret – there are other ways to go to college for free.
-And, while it’s not free, there are tuition-free schools out there.
+However, they are extremely rare, but don’t fret – there are other ways to go to college for free.
+And, while it’s not completely free, there are tuition-free schools out there.
 We have a list of schools in the US that do not charge tuition, as well as schools abroad that charge little to no tuition.
 Good luck in your search, and we hope that you secure a full ride!

 Also see: Top full-ride scholarships for high school students

-• Full-ride scholarships cover all the expenses associated with your college education.
-These include tuition, room and board, books, and often even include stipends
+• Full-ride scholarships cover all the expenses associated with your college education, which includes things like tuition, room and board, books, and even stipends at times

 • You can earn a full-ride scholarship through financial need, academic merit, athletics, government programs, or a combination of the above